- Quick Guide

 - Safeguard / Iron Will

-- Safeguard: Lee Sin rushes towards a target ally, shielding himself for 40/80/120/160/200 (+0.8*AP) damage for 5 seconds.
-If the ally is a champion, they are also shielded.
+- Safeguard: Lee Sin rushes towards a target ally.
+If the ally is a champion, Lee Sin shields the ally and himself for 40/80/120/160/200 (+0.8*AP) damage for 4 seconds, and Safeguard's cooldown is reduced by 50%.
 After using Safeguard, Lee Sin can cast Iron Will for the next 3 seconds.

 - 50 Energy / 30 Energy